ibm-cloud-docs/BlockStorage/replication.md

 				<p><sup><img src="/images/numberone.png" alt="1" /></sup>Data centers in these regions or specifically noted within a region have encrypted storage.</p>
 				<p>In EU region, AMS01 can initiate replication to data centers with encrypted storage as replicas (data centers above the line).<br/>
 In Asia Pacific region, SEO01 and CHE01 are all replication partners, and can initiate replication data centers with encrypted storage as replicas (data centers above the line). <br/>
-In Latin America Region, MEX01 is enabled with encrypted storage.
-Replication not allowed from MEX01 to SAO01.
-But, replication can be established from SAO01 to MEX01. <br/>
 <strong>Note</strong>: Data centers with encrypted storage <strong>cannot</strong> initiate replication with non-encrypted data centers as replica targets.
 </p>
 			</td>